varun-k-victor/database_management/README.md

 ABOUT THE PROGRAM

-User just opens the database_access.py and uses it to interact with database.py. database_access.py makes information retrieval and other operations very simple.
+database_access.py makes information retrieval and other operations very simple.It interacts with database.py for performing queries.

 NOTE